EV vs Gas Car in 2026: The Complete Cost Breakdown

 | Insurance premium | +$1,500 | — | −$1,500 |

-At 10 years, the EV advantage grows substantially as fuel and maintenance savings compound while the purchase price premium is long-since paid:
+At 10 years, the EV advantage grows as fuel and maintenance savings compound past the purchase price premium:

 | Cost Category | Tesla Model 3 (10yr) | Toyota Camry (10yr) | EV Advantage |